jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 #### Visiaulization Workflow:

-* A database created using pgAdmin will be used to create DataFrames that will be used during this presentation.
+* A database created using pgAdmin and PostGreSQL will be used to create DataFrames that will be used during this presentation.
 * Tableau will be used to create visualizations for this presentation